Chart Color Schemes

 Tuart Hill - Joondanna is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Tuart Hill-Joondanna has a high cultural diversity, with 32.4% of its population speaking a language other than English at home and 43.2% born overseas.
-Christianity is the main religion in Tuart Hill-Joondanna, making up 44.2% of people.
-Buddhism is overrepresented compared to Greater Perth, comprising 5.7% versus 3.6%.
+Tuart Hill-Joondanna has a high level of cultural diversity, with 32.4% speaking a language other than English at home and 43.2% born overseas.
+The dominant religion is Christianity at 44.2%.
+Buddhism is overrepresented at 5.7%, compared to the Greater Perth average of 2.7%.

 Frequently Asked Questions - Diversity